|Subscribe | What is RSS|

 Contact: Mike Theune, Fire Information Officer, 559-565-3703

 SEQUOIA AND KINGS CANYON NATIONAL PARKS, Calif.
-October 11, 2017 – Effective October 16, 2017 at 8:00 a.m., Sequoia & Kings Canyon National Parks are lifting fire restrictions inside the parks.
-Shorter and cooler days have reduced fire danger.
+October 3, 2018 – Effective October 5, 2018 at 12:00 p.m., Sequoia & Kings Canyon National Parks are lifting fire restrictions inside the parks.
+Changes in weather patterns, cooler days, and longer nights have reduced the risk of unwanted human-caused fires.
 Even with restrictions lifted, visitors must still follow the parks’ year-round regulations concerning fire.

 - Keep campfires small, in a safe area, and away from overhanging limbs.

 - Use existing campfire rings - do not build new rings in the wilderness.

 - Extinguish fires at least ½ hour before leaving camp; add water and stir the ashes.

 - If you are backpacking, you are responsible for knowing the fire regulations where you travel.
 Check with the wilderness office about your destination.
 Fires are prohibited in some areas of the Wilderness due to scarcity of wood and resource concerns.

 - Use the designated campfire ring in all campgrounds.

 - Gather only dead and down wood; do not cut limbs from trees.

 - Extinguish cigarettes and properly dispose of the filter.